JonathanRaiman/tensorflow_qrnn/README.md

 # Quasi-Recurrent Neural Network (QRNN) for Tensorflow

-(Work in progress)

 This repository contains a Tensorflow implementation of [Salesforce Research](https://einstein.ai/)'s [Quasi-Recurrent Neural Networks](https://arxiv.org/abs/1611.01576) paper.
+It supports batch-major or time-major inputs in single or double precision.

+From the authors:
-The QRNN provides similar accuracy to the LSTM but can be betwen 2 and 17 times faster than the highly optimized NVIDIA cuDNN LSTM implementation depending on the use case.
+> The QRNN provides similar accuracy to the LSTM but can be betwen 2 and 17 times faster than the highly optimized NVIDIA cuDNN LSTM implementation depending on the use case.

 To install, simply run: